-Someone who is afflicted with body dysmorphic disorder will struggle with an intense fixation on his or her own perceived flaws.
-The flaws that he or she fixates on are generally not there and/or not easily noticed by others.
+Someone who is afflicted with body dysmorphic disorder will struggle with an intense fixation on their own perceived flaws.
+The flaws that they fixate on are generally not there and/or not easily noticed by others.
 Body dysmorphic disorder often co-occurs alongside of an eating disorder such as anorexia, bulimia, or compulsive overeating.
 With the eating disorder being the predominant condition in most cases, body dysmorphic disorder serves as a co-occurring condition that also requires treatment itself.
-Those who have an eating disorder and co-occurring body dysmorphic disorder can obtain professional that addresses the underlying causes of his or her eating disorder, all while determining how body dysmorphic disorder relates to that condition.
+Those who have an eating disorder and co-occurring body dysmorphic disorder can obtain professional that addresses the underlying causes of the eating disorder, all while determining how body dysmorphic disorder relates to that condition.
 This type of multifaceted treatment is critical for this condition, as allowing an eating disorder with co-occurring body dysmorphic disorder to continue can lead to problems in all areas of one’s life, including at home, at work, and within social circles.
+Thankfully, relief from this disorder can be found at professional treatment and rehab centers specializing in body dysmorphic disorder.

-At Carolina House, we know that an eating disorder and a co-occurring condition like body dysmorphic disorder can be an emotionally painful experience.
-We also recognize that many people continue to live in pain when treatment is not obtained.
-Therefore, we supply comprehensive treatment that includes evidence-based care that allows individuals to get the help they need to put a stop to both conditions.
+At Carolina House, located in North Carolina and also serving South Carolina and surrounding states. we know that an eating disorder and a co-occurring condition like body dysmorphic disorder can be an emotionally painful experience.
+We also recognize that many people continue to live in pain when treatment and rehab at a professional center is not obtained.
+Therefore, we supply comprehensive treatment and rehab that includes evidence-based care that allows individuals to get the help they need to put a stop to both conditions.
 At Carolina House, we can help individuals pull their lives back together and live happily.

 To help you understand this situation more, spend some time gathering information on eating disorders and body dysmorphic disorder.
 By doing this, you can obtain a wealth of knowledge that will help you through this difficult time.
 Additionally, you can begin to obtain insight into what your loved one is experiencing.

 It is important to always be prepared if your loved one should come to your looking for help.
-You can ensure that you are ready to greet this event by researching treatment centers that care for individuals simoltanetously an battling eating disorder and body dysmorphic disorder.
-With your research completed, you can be ready to recommend specific programs and get the ball rolling on your loved ones treatment as quickly as possibly.
+You can ensure that you are ready to greet this event by researching treatment and rehab centers that care for individuals simultaneously battling eating disorder and body dysmorphic disorder.
+With your research completed, you can be ready to recommend specific treatment and rehab center that specializes in body dysmorphic disorder and get the ball rolling on your loved one’s treatment as quickly as possible.

 Speak with your loved one about how you are feeling.
-Express your concerns using examples of his or her behaviors that have left you worried.
+Express your concerns using examples of their behaviors that have left you worried.
 Utilize a non-judgmental tone while having this conversation so that your loved one is not left feeling attacked.

-Should your loved one agree to go to treatment, speak with his or her treatment center to learn how you can be of the most support to him or her during his or her recovery.
+Should your loved one agree to go to treatment and rehab at a center that specializes in body dysmorphic disorder, speak with the professionals at the treatment center to learn how you can be of the most support to them during your loved one’s recovery.
 Additionally, ask if there are any resources, such as family therapy, that you can engage in with your loved one at this time.

-As soon as your loved one admits him or herself into treatment, do everything you can to remain a solid source of encouragement for him or her.
-Your loved one needs a tremendous support system during this time in his or her life.
+As soon as your loved one admits themselves into treatment and rehab at their chosen body dysmorphic disorder treatment center, do everything you can to remain a solid source of encouragement for them.
+Your loved one needs a tremendous support system during this time in their life.

 When any type of eating disorder goes untreated, a series of negative effects can begin to develop.
 For example, some eating disorders can cause muscle loss and weakness, osteoporosis, gastric ruptures, electrolyte imbalances, and high blood pressure, while others can cause pancreatitis, rupturing of the esophagus, and diabetes.
 No matter which eating disorder an individual is experiencing, the risk for death always remains, as these effects (plus others) can be fatal.
 When the co-occurring condition of body dysmorphic disorder is introduced into the picture, other significant consequences can emerge, ranging from social withdrawal and complete isolation to strained relationships and overwhelming feelings of embarrassment.
-In addition, someone with body dysmorphic disorder might turn to the abuse of substances, such as drugs or alcohol, to mask the upsetting emotions they are experiencing as a result of his or her condition.
+In addition, someone with body dysmorphic disorder might turn to the abuse of substances, such as drugs or alcohol, to mask the upsetting emotions they are experiencing as a result of their condition.
 Despite the many negative aspects of having an eating disorder and co-occurring body dysmorphic disorder, there is help available.
-Professional treatment can help individuals in this situation turn their lives around for the better.
+Professional treatment from a body dysmorphic disorder rehab center like Carolina House, located in North Carolina and also serving South Carolina and surrounding states can help individuals in this situation turn their lives around for the better.

-Since 2006, Carolina House has been devoted to providing world-class, residential care to women who are in need of comprehensive treatment to overcome the symptoms of eating disorders and co-occurring concerns, such as body dysmorphic disorder.
-Situated in a serene, wooded setting, Carolina House offers female clients, ages 17 and older, a tranquil environment that is fully conducive to true and lasting healing.
-We hold ourselves to a standard of excellence in the care we deliver so that all of the women who engage in treatment with us can succeed in discovering a renewed life of wellness.
+Since 2006, Carolina House has been devoted to providing world-class, gender-inclusive residential treatment and rehab to individuals who are in need of comprehensive treatment to overcome the symptoms of eating disorders and co-occurring concerns, such as body dysmorphic disorder.
+Situated in a serene, wooded setting, Carolina House offers clients of any gender age 17 and older a tranquil environment that is fully conducive to true and lasting healing.
+We hold ourselves to a standard of excellence in the care we deliver so that anyone who engages in treatment and rehab at our center for body dysmorphic disorder with us can succeed in discovering a renewed life of wellness.

 Medication management: When individuals are battling symptoms of a co-occurring mental health condition such as body dysmorphic disorder, the use of certain medications may be recommended in order to help alleviate some of their distress.
-Clients have the opportunity to meet with a psychiatrist once or twice a week in order to determine the need for any medication, as well as to monitor the therapeutic effectiveness of any medication prescribed.
+Clients at our body dysmorphic disorder treatment and rehab center have the opportunity to meet with a psychiatrist once or twice a week in order to determine the need for any medication, as well as to monitor the therapeutic effectiveness of any medication prescribed.

 Group therapy: When working to overcome an eating disorder, including anorexia, group therapy sessions have proven to be incredibly beneficial and effective.
 Clients typically participate in an average of six group therapy sessions each weekday, four group sessions on Saturdays, and two group sessions on Sundays.
 These group therapy sessions are typically broken down as follows: